ciscoheat/mithril-hx/README.md

 # How to use

-Mithril has a great introduction on its website and an astounding amount of documentation, so I'll only highlight what you need to get started with the Haxe version here.
+Mithril has a great introduction on its website and plenty of documentation, so I'll only highlight what you need to get started with the Haxe version here.

 ## Implement the Mithril interface

-Because of Javascript's dynamic nature compared to Haxe's strongly typed system, the balance between flexibility and compiler safety can be difficult.
-When using Mithril, you will create [components](http://mithril.js.org/components.html) that will be used together with the Mithril API.
-For these objects you should implement the `Mithril` interface.
+When using Mithril, you will create [components](http://mithril.js.org/components.html) that will be used with the Mithril API.
+The recommended way to create a component is using a class that implements the `Mithril` interface.
 Here's an example of a Mithril component:

 ```haxe
 import mithril.M;